It’s second interview time and they’ve asked you to present – but where do you start!?

 If you’ve followed our advice so far, you should now know the length of the presentation that you are required to deliver.
 In order to keep your audience engaged, we would always recommend you keep it as concise as possible.

 Remember, don’t overcrowd your slides.
 Keep it simple and verbally expand on any points that need a little extra explanation.
 Think of it as a road sign; provide enough information to be useful but not too much so that it becomes distracting.
-We find that ensuring slides are visually pleasing with diagrams, images and colours keeps the audience interested but ideally, the slides should only be there to back up the argument that you are communicating verbally.
+We find that ensuring slides are visually pleasing with diagrams, images and colours keeping the audience interested but ideally, the slides should only be there to back up the argument that you are communicating verbally.

 TOP TIP | If you have long sections of text or graphs that you need to share, how about putting them onto a handout instead?